 - There seems to be a correlation between frequency of seizures, how often status epilepticus occurs, and the degree of developmental delay in children.

-- Around 6 years old, cognitive problems in some children may stabilize or may start improving.
-However, most children with Dravet syndrome have some degree of developmental disability that persists.
+- Around 6 years old, cognitive problems in some children may stabilize or start improving.
+Yet most children with Dravet syndrome have some degree of developmental disability that persists.

 - Other problems that may be seen include:

-- Low motor tone – can lead to painful foot problems
+- Low motor tone that can lead to painful foot problems

 - Unsteady walking

 - Older children and adults may develop a crouched gait